 Enjoy EVERY mother-loving bite!

-1 cup chopped carrot (130g)
+- 1 cup chopped carrot 130g

-3 garlic cloves, minced
+- 3 garlic cloves, peeled and left whole

-- 1/2 cup raw cashews, soaked in water for at least 10 minutes (75g)
+- 1/2 cup raw cashews, soaked in water for 10 minutes 75g

-1/2 cup nutritional yeast (40g)
+- 1/2 cup nutritional yeast 40g

-1 teaspoon salt
+- 1 teaspoon salt

-- Drain and discard the water from the cashews and place the cashews to the blender along with the nutritional yeast, salt and the additional 1/2 cup of water (120ml).
-Blend until the sauce is super creamy and smooth, about 2 minutes.
+- Drain the cashews (discard the water) and add the cashews to the blender, along with the nutritional yeast, apple cider vinegar, salt and the additional 1/2 cup of water.

-- Cook however much pasta you want, according to the directions on the box, and then strain and rinse with cool water to stop it from cooking.
+- Blend until the sauce is creamy and smooth, about 2 minutes.
+Cook however much pasta you want, according to the directions on the box and then strain and rinse with cold water to stop it from cooking.
 Return to the pot.

-- Add black pepper to taste.
+- Add black pepper and salt to taste.